microsoft/WhatTheHack/xxx-OpenAIFundamentals/Student/Challenges/Challenge-00.md

   - gpt-35-turbo
   - text-embedding-ada-002

 ### Downloading project files

+Your can download the [`Resources.zip`](https://aka.ms/aoaifundamentalsresources) file that contains resource files you will use to complete some of the challenges for this hack.

-Download the project files to your device locally using a [download directory tool](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fdownload-directory.github.io%2F&data=05%7C01%7Cdthakar%40microsoft.com%7Ce1ad618c61714eb1c91e08db70fe6ed1%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C638228010310811612%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=3FzX8QP%2F4KZopjJty1tNZ%2BMExIhyOaRGPdsxj62oceE%3D&reserved=0).
+Download the project files to your device locally using a [download directory tool](https://download-directory.github.io/).
 Extract the contents of the .zip file.

 Add required credentials of Azure resources in the ``.env`` file.
 You will find the file within the student/resources path of the hack file and you can edit it with any text editor.
 The model names are the names you give your model endpoints at deployment, NOT the generic model names.
   - **NOTE:** Additional Azure resources such as Azure Form Recognizer and Azure Cognitive Search will be required for later challenges.
 Make sure to update ``.env`` file with credentials as needed.
 If running the notebooks on AML, also re-upload the file after any updates.